A binary black hole metric approximation from inspiral to merger: Merging black holes on a uniform unmagnetized gas

-In Fig. \ref{fig:hamvst}, we compare the 1-norm and 2-norm of the {Hamiltonian constraints for} \texttt{Run-SKS} and \texttt{Run-BSSN}.
-Both $||\mathcal{H}||$ and $||\mathcal{H}||_{2}$ remain almost constant for \texttt{Run-SKS} during inspiral up to the merger, where it drops orders of magnitude as the metric transition to the exact solution of the remnant black hole.
-This final value is determined by resolution.
-For the \texttt{Run-BSSN}, $||\mathcal{H}||$ and $||\mathcal{H}||_{2}$ increases a few orders of magnitude with respect to the initial data settling down after $\sim 200\:M$.
-We find that $||\mathcal{H}||_2$ for the SKS metric is higher than the BSSN metric by one order of magnitude showing that locally, on average, constraints are lower for the BSSN metric.
-The total amount of constraints, quantified by $||H||_1$, is higher for the BSSN metric because numerical violations propagate through all the domain.
+In Fig.~\ref{fig:hamvst}, we compare the 1-norm and 2-norm of the {Hamiltonian constraints for} \texttt{Run-SKS} and \texttt{Run-BSSN}.
+Both $||\mathcal{H}||_1$ and $||\mathcal{H}||_{2}$ remain almost constant for \texttt{Run-SKS} during inspiral up to the merger, where it drops orders of magnitude as the metric transitions to the exact solution of the remnant black hole.
+This final value is determined by resolution even for the exact Kerr metric we use in the post-merger SKS, because we use a finite difference method to calculate it.
+For \texttt{Run-BSSN}, $||\mathcal{H}||_1$ and $||\mathcal{H}||_{2}$ increase a few orders of magnitude with respect to the initial data settling down after $\sim 200\,M$.
+We find that $||\mathcal{H}||_2$ for the SKS metric is higher than the BSSN metric by one order of magnitude, showing that locally, on average, constraints are lower for the BSSN metric. \rvw{The total amount of constraints, quantified by $||\mathcal{H}||_1$, is higher for the BSSN metric because numerical violations propagate through the entire domain, but this does not imply that the numerical evolution is a worse solution.}